nginxinc/nginx-ingress-workshops/Azure/labs/lab3/readme.md

 ## Introduction

-In this section, you will we are going to configure NGINX Ingress controller with Microsoft Azure Active directory to add authentication to a specific application.
-We will be adding a `policy` and `client-secret` to the cluster to know how to connect to Microsoft Azure Active Directory.
+In this section, you will be configuring NGINX Ingress controller with Microsoft Azure Active directory to add authentication to a specific application.
+You will be adding a `policy` and `client-secret` to the cluster to know how to connect to Microsoft Azure Active Directory.
 <br/>

 ## Learning Objectives